ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/indicators/retrieve.rst

       }
     }

 .. note:: Only observations reported using API accounts that are configured to be included in observations and false positive reports will show up in the list of recent observations.
-For more details on how to configure an API account in this way, see the "Including False Positives Reported by API Users" section of the `Reporting False Positives <https://training.threatconnect.com/learn/article/reporting-false-positives-kb-article>`_ knowledge base article.
+For more details on how to configure an API account in this way, see the `Including False Positives Reported by API Users <https://knowledge.threatconnect.com/docs/including-false-positives-reported-by-api-users>`_ knowledge base article.

 Retrieving Total Indicator Observations
 """""""""""""""""""""""""""""""""""""""